Costs and Scholarships For International Students

 - Clergy Discount - Members of the clergy are given one-half remission on tuition for most programs.
 (Spiritans are given special funding opportunities.)

 Outside Financial Assistance

 Private/Corporate/Government Sources - Many countries offer sources of funding as well.
 For example, governments (at various levels) and businesses will commonly fund a student's education if the training or the degree will serve a need or promote growth.
 Check with your country's government for guidance.

 Students in F-1 and J-1 status may work on campus for less than 20 hours per week.
 There are a limited number of positions available.
-The most popular employers are Aramark Food Services and the Bookstore, but other positions may be available.
-These positions are posted on the Human Resources website.
+The most popular employers are Aramark Food Services and the Duquesne University Bookstore, but other positions throughout campus may be available.
+Please consult the Human Resources website for student employment information.